Information Hub simplifies the management, execution, and distribution of information

 Power of Multiple

-The Flow transformation pipeline applies these contextualization and calculation processes to multiple data streams simultaneously, removing the silos between them as they blend in near real-time.
+The Information Hub transformation pipeline applies these contextualization and calculation processes to multiple data streams simultaneously, removing the silos between them as they blend in near real-time.
 The pipeline allows us to build calculated measures that take inputs from more than one data source or trigger event periods using one data source while attributing its context from other data sources, whether these data sources are time-series or transactional in nature.
 The possibilities are limitless!

 "Unifying data silos by blending data from multiple platforms in near real-time."